Ocean Road 10K

 August 14 — Dr. Joanne Pope Melish, Slavery in South County

-Dr. Joanne Pope Melish will present information about slavery in South County.
+Dr. Joanne Pope Melish presented information about slavery in South County, and described the regional economy’s reliance upon slavery and the “triangle trade.”

 July 10 — Bella Noka, The story of Tarzan Brown